uqlibrary/homepage-react/README.md

 ## Deployment

-Application deployment is 100% automated using Codeship, and is hosted in S3.
-All deployment configuration (S3 bucket access keys, post deployment cache invalidation configuration) is stored within Codeship.
-Deployment pipelines are setup for branches: "master", "staging, "production" and any branch starting with "feature-".
+Application deployment is 100% automated using AWS Codebuild (and Codepipeline), and is hosted in S3.
+All testing and deployment commands and configuration are stored in the buildspec yaml files in the repo.
+All secrets (access keys and tokens for PT, Cypress, Sentry and Google) are stored in AWS Parameter Store, and then populated into ENV variables in those buildspec yaml files.
+Deployment pipelines are setup for branches: "master", "staging, "production" and several key branches starting with "feature-".

 - Master branch is always deployed to staging/production
-- Deployments to production are hosted on <https://espace.library.uq.edu.au/>
+- Deployments to production are hosted on <https://homepage-production.library.uq.edu.au/>
-- Deployments to staging are hosted on <https://fez-staging.library.uq.edu.au/>
+- Deployments to staging are hosted on <https://homepage-staging.library.uq.edu.au/>
-- All other branches are deployed on <https://development.library.uq.edu/espace/branchName/>.
+- All other branches are deployed on <https://homepage-development.library.uq.edu/branchName/>.

 Staging/production build has routing based on `createBrowserHistory()`, other branches rely on `createHashHistory()` due to URL/Cloudfront restrictions

 ## Google Analytics integration

-Fez-frontend includes GTM (Google Tag Manager).
+Homepage includes GTM (Google Tag Manager).
 GTM is set at webpack build time in webpack configuration.
 It can be setup as an environmental variable at CI level if required.

 GTM is very flexible and easy to configure to track required events.
 See more details on